Murci20965/Movie_recommender_system/README.md

 ### Project Overview
 This project aims to develop a robust movie recommendation system using collaborative filtering techniques, specifically Singular Value Decomposition (SVD), on a dataset of movie ratings.
 The system leverages user preferences and behavior to provide personalized movie recommendations, enhancing the overall user experience and engagement.

+### Objectives
+1. **Personalized Recommendations:** Provide users with movie suggestions based on their historical preferences and behavior.
+2. **Enhanced User Experience:** Improve user satisfaction by offering relevant and tailored movie choices.
+3. **Engagement:** Increase user engagement and interaction with the platform through targeted recommendations.
+4. **Business Value:** Drive business growth and revenue by keeping users engaged and satisfied, leading to increased retention and loyalty.

 ### Recommender Systems Overview
 A recommender system is a specialized information filtering system designed to predict a user's preference or rating for an item.
 These systems are widely used across various domains such as movies, music, news, social tags, and general products.
 They generate personalized lists of recommendations through different methodologies.
 Two of the most prominent methods are collaborative filtering and content-based filtering.